Resource dependent branching processes and the envelope of societies: Examples

 and straightforward calculations yield $r_{s,c}=d(1-1/2m)=\mu(2-1/m)$.

-We note that the critical mean resource production is now $2m-1$ times higher than for the corresponding wf-process.
-Hence, if individuals living in the wf-society on the critical value of creation and want to change to the sf-society, then they must increase their average resource creation by a factor $2m-1$ to be able to survive in the long run, that is, an enormous difference.
+We note that the critical mean resource production is now $2m-1$ times higher than for the corresponding w.f.-process.
+Hence, if individuals living in the \mbox{w.f.-}society on the critical value of creation and want to change to the s.f.-society, then they must increase their average resource creation by a factor $2m-1$ to be able to survive in the long run, that is, an enormous difference.
 For instance, if $m=3$, the critical resource creation mean must increase by factor five to maintain a chance of survival!
-Comparing with the corresponding critical mean resource production for a fcfs-process, $r_{u,c}=\mu$, gives
+Comparing with the corresponding critical mean resource production for a f.c.f.s.-process, $r_{u,c}=\mu$, gives

-Figure \ref{graph2} compares the behavior of $r_{w,c}$ and $r_{s,c}$ as functions of $m$.
+Figure~\ref{graph2} compares the behavior of $r_{w,c}$ and $r_{s,c}$ as functions of $m$.
 The area between the two curves corresponds to a \textit{control area}, where the population can survive or get extinct depending on the policy.

-\item Of course, we realize that the uniform distribution pushes the largest and the smallest order statistics far apart.
-Therefore, it is informative to look also at a case when the resource claim distribution is more concentrated around its mean, as for instance in the case of a beta distribution on $(0,1)$, with parameters $a$ and $b$, say.
+\item[(ii)] Of course, we realize that the uniform distribution pushes the largest and the smallest order statistics far apart.
+Therefore, it is informative to look also at a case when the resource claim distribution is more concentrated around its mean, as, for instance, in the case of a beta distribution on $(0,1)$, with parameters $a$ and $b$, say.
 The distribution function is then defined on $(0,1)$ by the regularized incomplete beta function: $F(x)=I_{a,b}(x)$.
 The mean resource claim is given by $\mu=\frac{a}{a+b}$.
 As in Theorems \ref{th1}(a) and \ref{th2}(a), let $r<m\mu=\frac{am}{a+b}$ and suppose that $F(r/k)>0$ for some $k\ge2$ with $p_k>0$.

-First, focus on the corresponding wf-process.
-The value of $\tau$ (see Equation~\eqref{tauequ}) is determined by
+First, focus on the corresponding w.f.-process.
+The value of $\tau$ [see equation~(\ref{tauequ})] is determined by

-which yields $\tau=I^{-1}_{a+1,b}\left(\frac rm\frac{a+b}a\right)$.
+which yields $\tau=I^{-1}_{a+1,b} (\frac{r}m\frac{a+b}a )$.
 The critical mean resource production $r_{w,c}$ is thus defined by